getzlab/DLBCL-Classifier/README.md

 (https://igv.org/doc/desktop/#FileFormats/DataTracks/) to a CNV-specific GSM.
 4) combine2gsm.py: collects output from maf2gsm, sv2gsm, and seg2gsm to create a unified
 GSM including rows for all 163 DLBCL driver variants used by DLBclass.

+An example bash script in the same area variant2gsm.sh shows how each python script is run to produce a final combined GSM for DLBclass.
+In this example the GSM includes the entire DLBclass training and test cohort of 699 DLBCL samples.
+Note: all input files listed in the example bash script are included in github repo under the data_tables directory - except for the MAF file, which is under protected access since many of the samples used to train and test the DLBclass algorithm and app were tumor-only and potentially contain identifiable germline variants.

+#### Updates to python gsm_generation_scripts
+24 Sep 2025

+1) sv2gsm.py and maf2gsm were updated to be compatible with python 3.12, pandas 2.3.0, and
+numpy 2.3.0.
+2) seg2gsm.py re-normalizes the log2(copy ratio) units to be consistent with the DLBclass published GSM (in this repo at data_tables/gsm/DLBCL.699.163drivers.Sep_23_2022.tsv).
+The updated seg2gsm.py script eliminates CNV GSM discrepancies relative to the published GSM for the seg file included in this repo data_tables/additional_gsm_inputs/DLBCL_699_segs.2021-12-15.ccf.seg
+Note:
+The CNV log2(CR) normalization is sensitive to the inclusion of X and Y segments in the seg file.
+The DLBclass convention is to use only autosome segments. seg2gsm.py also has some sensitivity to the number of digits for the log2(CR) value in the last column of the input seg file.
+The DLBclass convention is to use 3 digits for the log2(CR) value.
+Seg files with more digits are also fine, but there can be a small rate of discrepancies (<<1%) with the published GSM when attempting to reproduce the published CNV GSM.

 # Terra Workflow Links